What Are the Job Duties of a Librarian?

 Salary Statistics and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary earned by librarians in May 2014 was $56,170.
 Librarians employed by the federal government, aerospace products and parts manufacturing, other financial investment activities and legal services earned the most money in 2014, averaging more than $74,000 a year, per the BLS.
-The employment of librarians in general is expected to grow by seven percent from 2012 to 2022.
+The employment of librarians in general is expected to grow by 2% from 2014 to 2024.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: